 Ear, nose, or throat infection 1%

-More Prolia side effects » How it works Fosamax Prolia Fosamax (Alendronate) is a bisphosphonate.
-It slows down osteoclasts, the cells that break down bone.
-This results in greater bone mass and lowers the possibility of fractures.
+More Prolia side effects » How it works Fosamax Prolia Fosamax (alendronate) is a bisphosphonate, which inhibits bone breakdown.
 Prolia (Denosumab) is a monoclonal antibody.
 It blocks a protein that sends signals to break down your bones, and therefore prevents bone loss.
-Type of medication Fosamax Prolia Bisphosphonate Prescription only Monoclonal antibody Prescription only Available as Fosamax Prolia Pill Effervescent tablet Liquid Used for (click to learn more) Fosamax Prolia Risk factors for serious side effects Fosamax Prolia › Oral or dental surgery › Cancer › Poor oral hygiene Detailed Fosamax (Alendronate) risks & warnings » › Kidney problems › Not taking calcium supplements › Taking other medicines that can lower calcium blood levels › History of hypoparathyroidism (low levels of parathyroid hormone) › Weak immune system › Taking medicines that block your immune system (such as transplant medications or steroids) › Oral or dental surgery › Cancer diagnosis › Taking steroids or chemotherapy › Poor oral hygiene Detailed Prolia (Denosumab) risks & warnings » Pregnancy category Fosamax Prolia C FDA pregnancy category (Weigh risks vs. benefits)
+Type of medication Fosamax Prolia Prescription only Prescription only Available as Fosamax Prolia Pill Effervescent tablet Liquid Used for Fosamax Prolia Risk factors for serious side effects Fosamax Prolia › Taking anti-inflammatory medicines like ibuprofen, and naproxen › History of ulcers or stomach or esophageal conditions › Difficulty swallowing › Problems sitting or standing for at least 30 minutes › Oral or dental surgery Detailed Fosamax (alendronate) risks & warnings » › Taking steroids › Kidney problems › Not taking calcium supplements › Taking other medicines that can lower calcium blood levels › History of hypoparathyroidism (low levels of parathyroid hormone) Detailed Prolia (denosumab) risks & warnings »

 Research studies with animals found harmful effects on unborn babies.
 It hasn’t been properly studied in humans.
 The benefits might outweigh the risks even if you’re pregnant.
 Talk with your doctor.